Dog and Cat Allergy Treatments in Canton

 The key to pet dermatology is being able to detect and treat them before they become more severe and cause secondary infections, such as bacterial and yeast infections of the skin, ears, and paws.
 The Southeast, including Georgia, is the area of the US most affected by not only seasonal allergies but also skin parasites such as fleas, ticks, and various mites.

 At Riverstone Animal Hospital, we see pets for seasonal allergies and various other skin and ear problems on a regular basis.
-We’re well-equipped to help you and your pet find relief and keep their condition under control.
+We’re well-equipped to help you and your pet find relief and keep their condition under control with dog and cat allergy treatments.

 Helping Your Pet Find Relief